Hawkins County schools participate and place in SkillsUSA State Conference

 The cosmetology students from VHS competed in three different contests, and all participants were required to complete a field of study knowledge test and a SkillsUSA test prior to competing.

-VHS students Molli Blankenship and Ashton Welshimer earned silver in the Suitcase Display Contest.
+VHS students Molli Blankenship and Ashtyn Welshimer earned silver in the Suitcase Display Contest.
 This contest requires students to create a compact display that visualizes an aspect of an occupational program.

-Addison Shank participated in the cosmetology contest.
+Addison Shanks participated in the cosmetology contest.
 For this contest, students are required to demonstrate their skills throughout four tests.
-Shank’s competition consisted of creating a long designer up style, women’s & men’s designer cut from a photograph and a 90-degree haircut.
+Shanks’ competition consisted of creating a long designer up style, women’s and men’s designer cut from a photograph and a 90-degree haircut.

 Sarah Cradic placed silver in the Nail Care Contest with her fellow student, Payton Gibson, acting as her model.
 As part of the contest, Cradic had to demonstrate her skills by doing acrylic nails, gel nails, polish application and nail art.